spacedogXYZ/common-cause-share/_posts/2020-10-06-avoiding-common-absentee-ballot-mistakes-in-georgia.md

 share_header: Spread the word!
 share_subhead: Make sure your friends know what to watch out for.
-share_text: "Millions of Georgians will be voting absentee this November, many of them for the first time.
+share_text: "Millions of Georgians will be voting absentee this November, many of them for the 1st time.
 To learn about common absentee ballot mistakes to avoid making in GA, visit https://www.commoncause.org/georgia/democracy-wire/georgiaabsentee/ and click this link to share this info with your friends:"